-Rain Jacket: A Seabourn All-Weather Jacket is available for purchase
+Rain Jacket: A Seabourn All-Weather Jacket is complimentary for your voyage.

 Waterproof pants: To protect you from spray during Zodiac rides as well as from possible rain when you are walking in various areas.
 Pants should be lightweight and waterproof.
 Knee-high side zippers are preferred so you can get your hiking boots on and off easily.
 Buy a size large enough for clothing layers to fit under and to ensure you are comfortable sitting in the Zodiac.

 Fleece: Two or three woolen, fleece or loft sweaters.
 A combination of lighter and heavier sweaters is preferable for greater flexibility.
 Fleece is lighter and dries more quickly than wool.
 Loft traps heat with remarkable efficiency, even when wet.
 It is feather light and compacts for easy packing.

 Short and long-sleeved shirts/blouses: Due to the unpredictable weather, pack t-shirts that you can wear under your shirt as a layer for extra warmth or by itself.
 Select shirts that are lightweight, wick moisture and come with UPF sun protection and/or insect repellent.

 Pants: In variable climates it is best to pack long, lightweight and fast drying pants.
 Or, to lighten your luggage and for greater flexibility, choose pants that zip off to create shorts.

 Lightweight thermal underwear: This lightweight layer will keep you warm on chilly days.
 Warmth and flexibility are important for comfort when sitting in Zodiacs.